-Up next on the calendar is the 2019 Open Championship (July 18-21, AEST), with each day’s action available to stream live and in High Definition from the prestigious Royal Portrush Golf Club in Northern Ireland.
+Up next on the calendar is the 2019 TOUR Championship (August 23-26, AEST), with each day’s action available to stream live and in High Definition from the prestigious East Lake Golf Club in Atlanta, Georgia.
 After a dominant performance at the PGA Championship and second place finish at the US Open, Brooks Koepka will head in as favourite, but he’ll have plenty of competition from the likes of world number two Dustin Johnson, a revitalised Tiger Woods, as well as Rory McIlroy and Jordan Spieth.

 All events shown as Sydney time, adjust for regional differences.
-Due to broadcasting agreement there is no Open Championship free to air provider in Australia.
+Due to broadcasting agreement there is no TOUR Championship free to air provider in Australia.

-Stream the Open Championship Golf Live and Free
+Stream the TOUR Championship Golf Live and Free

-This year’s Open Championship won’t be available on Free to Air TV in Australia, but the Kayo streaming service, thanks to their broadcasting arrangement with the Fox Sports channel, will have live coverage of the event as well as the other tournaments on the 2019 PGA Tour.
-This includes the remaining majors, as well as the World Golf Championships, BMW Championship and much more.
+This year’s TOUR Championship won’t be available on Free to Air TV in Australia, but the Kayo streaming service, thanks to their broadcasting arrangement with the Fox Sports channel, will have live coverage of the event as well as the other tournaments on the 2019 PGA Tour.
+This includes the remaining majors, as well as the World Golf Championships and much more.